brianmureithi/brianmureithi/README.md

 - 🔭 I’m currently working on Laravel projects
 - 🌱 I’m also conversant with javascript (React framework), Flutter, and Node.js.
 Additionally, I'm into A.I projects, especially deep learning, and data mining
-- 👯 I’m looking to collaborate on Laravel projects, and ideally any web development endeavour
+- 👯 I’m looking to collaborate on Laravel & Mern stack projects, and ideally any web development endeavour
 - 📫 You can reach me through: brianmurithi65@gmail.com
 - ⚡ Fun fact: I code best on Sundays
 <!--